ppapotti/expclaim/README.md

 * --inference_mode: specifies the onference algorithm used.('ASP' or 'MAP')

 Inside each experiment directory, you will have a csv file containing the result for each claim and another csv file showing the F_score.

+### Using Web Evidence

+To use web evidence, you will need to subscribe to the [Bing Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/).
+Once you do, you will get a key that is should be inserted in "config.properties".

 ### Contacts